EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 .. note::

     All responses with non-numeric values in either ``train_label_column`` or ``test_label_column`` and/or those with non-numeric values for relevant features will be automatically excluded from model training and evaluation.
 By default, zero scores in either ``train_label_column`` or ``test_label_column`` will also be excluded.
-See :ref:`exclude_zero_scores` if you want to keep responses with zero scores.
+See :ref:`exclude_zero_scores_rsmtool` if you want to keep responses with zero scores.

-.. _length_column:
+.. _length_column_rsmtool:

 length_column *(Optional)*
 """"""""""""""""""""""""""
 The name for the optional column in the training and evaluation data containing response length.
 If specified, length is included in the inter-feature and partial correlation analyses.
 Note that this field *should not* be specified if you want to use the length column as an actual feature in the model.
 In the latter scenario, the length column will automatically be included in the analyses, like any other feature.
-If you specify ``length_column`` *and* include the same column name as  a feature in the :ref:`feature file <feature_file>`, ``rsmtool`` will ignore the ``length_column`` setting.
+If you specify ``length_column`` *and* include the same column name as  a feature in the :ref:`feature file <feature_file_rsmtool>`, ``rsmtool`` will ignore the ``length_column`` setting.
 In addition, if ``length_column`` has missing values or if its standard deviation is 0 (both somewhat unlikely scenarios), ``rsmtool`` will *not* include any length-based analyses in the report.

 second_human_score_column *(Optional)*
 """"""""""""""""""""""""""""""""""""""
 The name for an optional column in the test data containing a second human score for each response.
 If specified, additional information about human-human agreement and degradation will be computed and included in the report.
 Note that this column must contain either numbers or be empty.
 Non-numeric values are *not* accepted.
-Note also that the :ref:`exclude_zero_scores` option below will apply to this column too.
+Note also that the :ref:`exclude_zero_scores_rsmtool` option below will apply to this column too.

-.. _flag_column:
+.. _flag_column_rsmtool:

 flag_column *(Optional)*
 """"""""""""""""""""""""